5zig-reborn/5zig-reborn.github.io/_guides/options/customize-display.md

 This button will display either `Enable` or `Disable` depending on the Module's current state.
 Clicking it will toggle the state of the current Module to enabled or disabled.

 ### Move Up
-With `Move Up` can you move the module up one step on the list.
-The button is disabled (greyed out) when the module is at the very top.
+`Move Up` will move the module one position up in the list.
+This button will be disabled (greyed out) while the module is at the very top of the list.

-Theyr position in the list has no effect on how the module is displayed.
+The position of the module has no direct influence on how/where they are displayed.

 ### Move Down
-With `Move Down` can you move the module down one step on the list.
-The button is disabled (greyed out) when the module is at the very bottom.
+`Move Down` will move the module one position down in the list.
+This button will be disabled (greyed out) while the module is at the very bottom of the list.

-Theyr position in the list has no effect on how the module is displayed.
+The position of the module has no direct influence on how/where they are displayed.

 ----